NovaByteTeam/novabyte-os/README.md

 ### index.html

-**`index.html` is a shell.
-That's it.** It's an entry point with no meaningful logic inside it.
-Don't get excited about it — inspecting or redistributing it serves no purpose, and doing so with intent to bypass the close-source protections is against our policy.
+**`index.html` is now 256 AES-GCM-SIV encrypted.** Half of the key is bundled into `server.js` and the other half lives in `app.bin`, so `index.html` now gets real protection instead of just being a plain shell.

+### style.css

+**`style.css` is also now 256 AES-GCM-SIV encrypted.** Just like `index.html`, the key is split between `server.js` and `app.bin`, giving the stylesheet the same protection layer.

-### HTML File Encoding
+### HTML / CSS Encryption

-We've also run our HTML files through a **base64 + gzip pipeline** — they're compressed and base64-encoded, which makes them mostly unreadable to non-technical users and adds a small extra step for anyone trying to read them.
-It doesn't provide real protection on its own, but we recommend doing the same on your own project for that extra friction layer.
+We’ve replaced the old base64 + gzip approach for these files with **256 AES-GCM-SIV encryption**.
+The encryption key is split in two: one half is bundled into `server.js`, and the other half is embedded in `app.bin`.
+That means `index.html` and `style.css` are now getting real protection.
 See the BuildScript below for how we did it.

 ---